 Before the Mapreduce index building program is launched, CW09FreqTable is created with a predefined number of regions, each having a different row key boundary.
 The MapReduce job is then configured with these regions' information, so that the job will launch the same number of reducers, each generating the HFile for one region.
 To generate qualified HFiles, reducers output sorted KeyValue objects, and rely on the HFileOutputFormat class to write them into correctly formatted HFiles.

 The execution of the whole MapReduce job is illustrated in Figure 8.
-Inspired by Jimmy Lin's work on Ivory [], our index building algorithm also relies on the Hadoop MapReduce framework to sort the KeyValue objects during the shuffling phase.
+Inspired by Lin's work on Ivory [], our index building algorithm also relies on the Hadoop MapReduce framework to sort the KeyValue objects during the shuffling phase.

 Figure 8.
 MapReduce job execution for index building.